jaybeecave/resume/README.md

 Strong in __VueJS__, keen for more exposure __React__ especially __React Native__.
 Good handle of __Sass(scss)/CSS__.
 Routinely use both __C#__ and __Golang__ on the backend. __Postgres__ and __MSSQL__ at a data level with __Redis__ as a cache. __DOKKU__ for deployment.
 I've also built and Launched both desktop and mobile apps using __Electron__ and __Cordova__ respectively on the Apple App Store.

-I am a strong believer in the right tool for the job and am always keen to learn something new if it makes business sense.
+I am a strong believer in the right tool for the job and I am always keen to learn something new if it makes business sense.

 ## Experience
 <h3>Digital Lead - Coastgroup</h3>